jbloom/mapmuts/docs/mapmuts_preferencescorrelate.rst

 Output
 --------

 This script will write some brief output to standard out (*sys.stdout*) describing its progress.
 However, the main output is the plots created in *plotdir*.
 There is a plot for each pair of samples specified by *preferencesfiles* and *samplenames*.
+The plots show the correlations between the amino-acid preferences (unless *plot_simpsondiversity* is *True*, in which case they show the correlations between the `Simpson Diversity index`_ for each site).

 The plots are PDFs generated with `matplotlib`_, and they show the Pearson correlation coefficients if `scipy`_ is available.
 The plots are created in *plotdir*.
 For the example input file shown above, the following plots would be created in *plotdir*:

     * ``WT-1_vs_WT-2.pdf``